 When is proctologic surgery necessary?

-If your proctologist determines that your pelvic floor dysfunction is the result of a rectal prolapse or rectocele, surgery may be indicated and necessary to treat your condition.
-A rectal prolapse occurs when tissue that lines the rectum falls or prolapses into the anal opening.
+If your proctologist determines that your pelvic floor dysfunction is the result of rectal prolapse or rectocele, surgery may be indicated and necessary to treat your condition.
+Rectal prolapse occurs when tissue that lines the rectum falls or prolapses into the anal opening.
 In women, a rectocele occurs when the end of the rectum pushes through the wall of the vagina.
-A “defography” test is used determine if these conditions are causing your pelvic floor dysfunction.
+A “defecography” test is used to determine if these conditions are causing your pelvic floor dysfunction.

 Proctology Institute Beverly Hills